Expressive Logics for Coinductive Predicates: Finite-depth expressiveness and the Kleene fixed point theorem

-The above proof relies on the set of labels $A$ to be finite.
+The above proof relies on the assumption that the set of labels $A$ is finite.
 In the following example we show a way to adapt the proof to the case where this assumption is dropped.